P7XCKD/NF/Notes Factory/Semister 3/EUP/xps (shortified)/xp 4.md

 - **Custom Controls**: User-defined controls that extend functionality and appearance, allowing more customization and control over display and behavior.

 ### **ProgressBar**
+A control that visually represents the progress of a task.

 **Properties:**
 - Value